This article describes how to integrate Anodot and Grafana, and includes:

 - Alert Type - Anomaly / Static / No Data

-- Severity - Critical / High / Medium / Low.
+- Severity - Critical / High / Medium / Low

-Once you've defined the panel the different columns are sortable (Started, Duration, Score, Name).
-Clicking on an entry in the alerts list will open the alert in Anodot.
+Once you've defined the panel, the different columns are sortable (Started, Duration, Score, Name).
+Clicking on an entry in the Alerts list will open the alert in Anodot.

-Two additional parameters which you can set:
+There are two additional parameters which you can set:

-- Include baseline - enables you to view the Anodot baseline as the background to the metric (Highly recommended!)
+- Include baseline - enables you to view the Anodot baseline as the background to the metric (Highly recommended).

 - Anomaly Duration